codefresh-io/docs.codefresh.io/_docs/installation/on-premises/on-prem-configuration.md

 >**IMPORTANT:**
 Codefresh strongly recommends against enabling the System Features not explicitly mentioned here, unless you are familiar with the implications of turning on each of the features.
-If you need to turn on a feature, we recommend contacting Codefresh support.
+If you need to turn on a feature, we recommend to first contact Codefresh support.

 1. Make sure you are in **Admin Management**.
 1. From the sidebar, click **Feature Management**.